 3. Tried and tested security that you can see for yourself

 Our experience has given us the insights for building a better modern VPN protocol, but building a cryptography library is a different kind of job.
 So we knew that the right approach was to turn to something that has been thoroughly battle-tested and is widely trusted.

 Lightway uses wolfSSL, whose well-established cryptography library has been extensively vetted by third-parties, including against the FIPS 140-2 standard.

-And soon, following our current beta test, the core library of Lightway will be open-sourced, ensuring that it can be transparently and widely scrutinized.
+And soon, the core library of Lightway will be open-sourced, ensuring that it can be transparently and widely scrutinized.

 Try it out

 If you use ExpressVPN on your Android, Windows, Mac, or Linux device, or on your router, you can try Lightway by updating your app to the latest version and changing your protocol setting.
 If you have tried Lightway, do let us know what you think.